NY Coffee Prices Rally on Lack of Recent Rain in Brazil

-Coffee prices are higher today after Somar Meteorologia reported that Brazil's Minas Gerais region received no rain last week, versus the historical average for the week of 2.6 mm.
+Coffee prices on Monday rallied after Somar Meteorologia reported that Brazil's Minas Gerais region received no rain last week, versus the historical average for the week of 2.6 mm.
 Minas Gerais accounts for about 30% of Brazil's arabica crop.

 Coffee harvest pressures in Brazil are bearish for coffee prices.
 Safras & Mercado reported last Friday that Brazil's 2024/25 coffee harvest was 74% completed as of July 16, faster than 66% last year at the same time and faster than the 5-year average of 70%.
 Brazil is the world's largest producer of arabica coffee beans.
 However, Safras & Mercado cut its Brazil 2024/25 coffee output estimate to 66 million bags from a previous estimate of 70.4 million bags, citing above-average temperatures and drought that compromised coffee yields.